simov/simplr-fade/README.md

 ```

 ####effect
-Specify a predefined animations from the **jquery.ui.effect** plugin.
-Note that it must be included in your html page before using this property.
+Specify a predefined animation from the **jquery.ui.effect** plugin.
+Note that it must be included in your page before that.
 ```js
 $('.fader .item').srFade({
 	effect: 'puff'